simular-ai/Agent-S/README.md

 To deploy Agent S in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).

+### WindowsAgentArena

+To deploy Agent S in WindowsAgentArena, follow the [WindowsAgentArena Deployment instructions](WindowsAgentArena.md).

 ### Setup Retrieval from Web using Perplexica
 AgentS works best with web-knowledge retrieval.
 To enable this feature, you need to setup Perplexica: